AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 >
 > :beginner: :bulb: Just as there are different operating systems, there are different hardware architectures, too.
 The most ubiquitous hardware for servers and most of the personal computer industry is [Intel's x86 microprocessor](https://simple.wikipedia.org/wiki/X86).
 Contemporary Apple macOS devices (not the iPhone, but the line of desktop and laptop Macintosh computers), Windows-based computers, and a huge range of BSD and GNU/Linux operating systems are all often built to be hardware-compatible with Intel's x86 chips.
 >
 > The `x86_64` variant is Intel's 64-bit computing hardware.
-The hardware is "64-bit" because the CPU can ingest 64 bits of data in one instruction.
+The hardware is "64-bit" because the individual instructions sent to the CPU, called a *hardware [word](https://simple.wikipedia.org/wiki/Word_%28computer_architecture%29)*, are at most 64 bits long (or "wide," depending on your viewpoint).
 You might also see the term `amd64`, which is for all intents and purposes equivalent to `x86_64`.
 The `amd` stands for [Advanced Micro Devices (AMD), Inc.](https://simple.wikipedia.org/wiki/Advanced_Micro_Devices), a competitor to Intel producing microprocessors that are compatible with Intel's x86 instruction set.
 >
 > As an end user, you need to know which hardware your computer (or shared server) is using so that you know which pre-compiled software packages will run on your system.
 If you try to run software compiled for, say, an [Advanced RISC Machine (ARM)](https://simple.wikipedia.org/wiki/ARM_architecture) architecture on a machine that uses an Intel x86-based CPU, it certainly won't work.